API Attack Surface

 WebSocket Notes

-WebSockets don't get their own page yet but they deserve attention.
-Auth happens at the HTTP upgrade request, but subsequent messages often skip authorization checks entirely.
+See the dedicated WebSocket Security page for full testing methodology, CSWSH PoC templates, and Burp setup.
+The short version: auth happens at the HTTP upgrade request, but subsequent messages often skip authorization checks entirely.
 Classic pattern: intercept the upgrade in Burp, then replay WS messages from a lower-privileged account to hit actions the server assumes only admins would send.

 - Enumerate versions: v1, v2, v3, beta, internal, legacy